I.M. Marsh College of Physical Training

 Irene Mabel Marsh started a revolution in physical education and demonstrated that girls should receive instruction in PE.
 Her legacy lives through the University's innovative teacher training, PE, sport and dance programmes.

 The I.M.
-Marsh College of Physical Education, Sport and Dance dates back to 1900, and the establishment of the Liverpool Gymnasium College, later known as the Liverpool Physical Training College.
+Marsh College of Physical Education and Sport dates back to 1900, and the establishment of the Liverpool Gymnasium College, later known as the Liverpool Physical Training College.
 The College was initially established at 110 Bedford Street near the city centre.
 It remained there, with some expansion into nearby buildings, until it moved to its current Barkhill Road site in Mossley Hill between 1920 and 1929.
 The site became known as the I.M.
 Marsh campus in 1947.

 Entry requirements for students were a bit different back in the 1900s than they are today.
 Not only did Marsh’s students have to be ‘gentlewomen’ without bobbed hair but they had to be over five foot three as well.
 Find out if you would have been accepted into I M Marsh College…